BKMbigo/epit/docs/conventions.md

 > }
 > ...
 >```
-> However, in all other configurations, you have to explicitly call `.dependency` at the end of your dependency
+> However, in all other configurations, you have to explicitly call `.dependencyAsString` at the end of your dependency
 > declaration
 > ```kotlin
 > ...
 > coroutines("1.7.3") {
->   debugImplementation(KotlinX.Coroutines.coroutines_rxjava2.dependency)
+>   debugImplementation(KotlinX.Coroutines.coroutines_rxjava2.dependencyAsString)
->   releaseImplementation(KotlinX.Coroutines.coroutines_rxjava3.dependency)
+>   releaseImplementation(KotlinX.Coroutines.coroutines_rxjava3.dependencyAsString)
 > }
 > ...
 > androidx {
 >   room("2.6.2") {
->       ksp(AndroidX.Room.room_compiler.dependency)
+>       ksp(AndroidX.Room.room_compiler.dependencyAsString)
 >   }
 > }
 > ...
 >```
-> You can also call a different version of a dependency by calling `.dependency(/* version */)` on the dependency
+> You can also call a different version of a dependency by calling `.dependencyAsString(/* version */)` on the
+> dependency
 > ```kotlin
 > coroutines("1.7.3") {
 >   implementation(KotlinX.Coroutines.coroutines_core)
->   implementation(KotlinX.Coroutines.coroutines_rxjava2.dependency("1.6.4")) /* This will pull in version "1.6.4" of this library */
+>   implementation(KotlinX.Coroutines.coroutines_rxjava2.dependencyAsString("1.6.4")) /* This will pull in version "1.6.4" of this library */
 > }
 >```
 > If your dependencies block is based on a BOM(bill of materials), you can call `bom` to get the bom and use it as